thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 ## ⚡ **Limitations**

 - **Quadratic attention complexity** w.r.t. sequence length.
-- **Context length limit** (e.g., 2048–128K tokens).
+- **input sequence length limit** (e.g., 2048–128K tokens).
 - Memory and compute heavy.

 ## ✅ Final Thoughts

-Transformers are deep but modular.
-Once you understand how token embeddings, attention, and FFNs work together, the entire architecture becomes intuitive.
+Decoder-only transformers like GPT have proven incredibly powerful, as they can perform many tasks **just by clever prompting**, without needing a full encoder-decoder structure.

+Still, encoder-only and full transformer models are valuable in **understanding tasks** and **structured input-output tasks**, respectively.

-Mastering this opens the door to understanding GPT, Claude, Gemini, LLaMA, PaLM, and almost every state-of-the-art NLP model today.
+Understanding these architectures is essential to mastering LLMs like GPT, BERT, Claude, Gemini, LLaMA, and beyond.

-For further inquiries or collaboration, please contact me at [my email](mailto:tungvutelecom@gmail.com).
+For further inquiries or collaboration, feel free to contact me at [my email](mailto\:tungvutelecom@gmail.com).